Kezzryn/Advent-of-Code/Synacor Challenge/README.md

 What do you do?
 >
 ```
 An excellent question with an easy answer.
-I had one more op-code to implement.
+I had one more op-code to implement, 20, the input.

 During my snooping for answers regarding `wmem` I unfortuainly caught a hint of how to handle this.
 "Input buffer."

 C# has three ways to read console input. `Console.Read()`, `Console.ReadKey()`, and `Console.ReadLine()`.
 These will read a `char`, a keypress and a `string` respectively.

 At first glance, `ReadLine()` seemed to be the way to go, and early implementations used it.
-However, I could not get a consistent experience using it. `Read()` had a similar restriction. `ReadKey()` seemed to gave me the most control over the keyboard input.
+However, I could not get a consistent experience using it. `Read()` had a similar restriction. `ReadKey()` seemed to gave me the most control over the keyboard input, with the caveat that I would need to take full control.

 I setup two loops.
 The first loop was in the main program.
 I created a basic command tree to load and run the challenge file.
 After starting to run, the main program shell handed off control to a input loop in the `Synacor9000()` class.
 An "exit" command would pass control back the outer shell.